awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

 - [Encrypt](#kms-encrypt)
 - [Decrypt](#kms-decrypt)

-The keyring will use this client supplier to determine the KMS client to use when making KMS calls.

-The purpose of the client supplier is to control how the KMS keyring communicates with AWS KMS.
+If the client supplier cannot supply a client for the requested region, it MUST communicate that fact to the KMS keyring.

 ### Key IDs